maxammann/maplibre-architecture/README.md

 The documentation is also valid for maplibre-gl-native.
 Most of it is also valid for maplibre-gl-js.

+## Contributing

+Issues are disabled in this repo.
+If you want to contribute directly create a PR.

 ## License

+Up until commit 1640f7f:

 ```js
 console.log([][[]])
 ```

+Changes after 1640f7f:

+MIT